Lenny Bruce: Later years

 Bruce appeared on network television only six times.
 In his later club performances, he was known for relating the details of his encounters with the police directly in his comedy routine.
 These performances often included rants about his court battles over obscenity charges, tirades against fascism, and complaints that he was being denied his right to freedom of speech.
 He was blacklisted from several clubs in some U.S. cities.

 In September 1962, his only visit to Australia caused a media storm, although he was neither banned nor forced to leave the country.
-He was booked for a two-week engagement at Aaron's Exchange Hotel, a small pub in central Sydney, by American-born, Australia-based promoter Lee Gordon, who was by then deeply in debt, nearing the end of his formerly successful career, and desperate to save his business.
+He was booked for a two-week engagement at Aaron's Exchange Hotel by American-born, Australia-based promoter Lee Gordon, who was by then deeply in debt, nearing the end of his formerly successful career, and desperate to save his business.

 Bruce's first show at 9:00 p.m. on September 6 was uneventful, but his second show at 11:00 p.m. led to major public controversy.
 Bruce was heckled by audience members, and when local actress Barbara Wyndon stood up and complained that Bruce was only talking about America and asked him to talk about something different, a clearly annoyed Bruce responded, "Fuck you, madam.
 That's different, isn't it?"
 Bruce's remark shocked some audience members and several walked out.

 By the next day, several Sydney papers denounced Bruce as "sick"; one illustrated their story with a retouched photograph appearing to show Bruce giving a fascist salute.
 The venue owners canceled the rest of Bruce's performances, and he retreated to his Kings Cross hotel room.
 Local university students (including future OZ magazine editor Richard Neville), who were fans of Bruce's humor, tried to arrange a performance at the Roundhouse at the University of New South Wales, but at the last minute the university's vice-chancellor rescinded permission to use the venue, with no reason given, and an interview Bruce was scheduled to give on Australian television was cancelled by the Australian Broadcasting Commission.